bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   This is a 16-bit unsigned integer.

 babel-ucast-hello-seqno:
-: The current sequence number in use for unicast hellos sent to this neighbor.
+: The current sequence number in use for unicast Hellos sent to this neighbor.
   This is a 16-bit unsigned integer.

 babel-ucast-hello-interval:
-: The current interval in use for unicast hellos sent to this neighbor.
+: The current interval in use for unicast Hellos sent to this neighbor.
 Units are centiseconds.
   This is a 16-bit unsigned integer.